atlas by clearpeople

 What is knowledge management?

-Knowledge management (often referred to as KM) is an umbrella term that refers to the process of collecting, organising and sharing relevant information within an organisation.
+Knowledge management (often referred to as KM) is an umbrella term that refers to the process of collecting, organizing and sharing relevant information within an organization.
 From employee training to customer service information, the purpose of an efficient knowledge management system is to increase productivity and simplify operations on a day-to-day basis.

 At a basic level, KM involves gathering relevant data from internal and external sources, although the most efficient KM systems are built with content and relevant data aggregated from company employees.